kapplan/Poland-s-labor-market-analysis/README.md

 ## Key Findings

-- **Employment Trends**: A slight but steady increase in the working-age population that is employed, with men maintaining a higher employment count.
-A visible decline in total employment in 2019 due to the COVID-19 pandemic.
+- A steady increase in the employed working-age population.
+- Men consistently show higher employment counts.
+- The total employment count fell visibly in 2019, likely due to the COVID-19 pandemic and its economic repercussions.
+- Upper secondary education (high-school level) is the most common attainment level.
-- **Educational Attainment**: A significant proportion of the population has attained upper secondary education.
-Younger females show higher attainment of higher education levels.
+- Younger females show higher proportions of higher education degrees (Bachelor's and Master's).
-- **Educational Mismatch**: Overeducation is more prevalent among females, while males show a higher percentage of matched education levels.
+- Older age groups have lower higher education attainment.
+- A significant portion of the population is overeducated or undereducated for their jobs.
+The mismatch remains relatively consistent over the years, with slight improvements.
-- **Occupation Analysis**: Different occupations show varying trends in employment counts and gender distribution.
+- Certain occupations like professionals and managers show a significant gender disparity.
-- **Monthly Earnings**: Earnings have generally increased over time, with a persistent gender pay gap in most occupations.
-- **Weekly Hours Worked**: Weekly hours worked vary across occupations, with some fluctuations due to external economic factors.
+- An upward trend in employment in higher skill levels over the years.
+- Across most occupations, males work more hours per week compared to females.
+There is an upward trend in average weekly hours worked from 2020 to 2021, likely due to the aftermath of the COVID-19 pandemic and economic recovery efforts.
+- Consistent increases in earnings across most job categories.
+- Persistent gender pay gap, with fluctuations in certain years, particularly around economic downturns or policy changes.
+- In almost all female-dominant occupations, males earn more on average compared to females.
+With one exception, female Clerical Support Workers earn more than males in this category.

 ## Installation